 Kei Ninomiya’s fashion career began at Comme des Garçons as a pattern cutter.
 After just four years, Rei Kawakubo told him he should be showing his designs under his name, and so Noir Kei Ninomiya began.

 The brand borrows influences from CDG with avant-garde tailoring and a monochrome colour scheme.
-Ninomiya avoids sewing where possible, instead relying on linking laser cut pieces together.
-He takes classic styles like leather biker jackets, trench coats and pleated midi skirts and twists them with belt buckle braces, ruffle trims and ballooning shapes.
+Ninomiya avoids sewing where possible, instead of relying on linking laser-cut pieces together.
+He takes classic styles like leather biker jackets, trench coats, and pleated midi skirts and twists them with belt buckle braces, ruffle trims, and ballooning shapes.

 Another designer born out of the Comme des Garçons empire, Junya Watanabe was described by the New York Times as “one of fashion’s foremost thinkers”.
 His brand’s clothes take a collage approach to traditional fashion – cutting up common silhouettes and rearranging pieces to create a new look.

 Watanabe often uses ‘monozukuri’ to describe his work, referring to his interest in technology and synthetic fabrics in his creation process.
 Collections have included oversized sleeves, layered tailoring, and trench coats reimagined as military-style dresses.